Vr978/morbix/README.md

 # Morbix

-Morbix is a symptom-based disease classification system built as the starting phase.
-Using this repo you will able to completely reproduce it and use a public disease-symptom dataset, clean it, train a classifier, evaluate it, and provide ranked disease predictions from command-line symptom input.
+Morbix is a symptom-based disease classification system built as the starting phase of this project.
+Using this repository, the complete pipeline can be reproduced from a public disease-symptom dataset, including data preprocessing, model training, evaluation, and ranked disease prediction from command-line symptom input.

-The central research question of this project is: **Can an AI system recognize when the available symptom information is insufficient, determine what additional information would be most useful, and improve disease classification by asking targeted follow-up questions compared with a one-shot classifier?** A standard classifier maps the symptoms it receives directly to a prediction.
-It does not know whether important information is still missing or what it should ask next.
-The longer-term goal is to study whether specialized agents can improve this process by interpreting natural-language symptom descriptions, gathering missing information through targeted questions, comparing competing predictions, and verifying the final result before committing to it.
+The central research question is:

+**Can an AI system recognize when the available symptom information is insufficient, determine what additional information would be most useful, and improve disease classification by asking targeted follow-up questions compared with a one-shot classifier?**

+A standard classifier maps the symptoms it receives directly to a prediction.
+It does not know whether important information is still missing or what should be asked next.
+The longer-term goal is to study whether an agentic system can support doctors or trained medical staff by interpreting symptom descriptions, gathering missing information through targeted questions, comparing possible disease candidates, and updating its prediction as new evidence becomes available.

 ---